yulucoban/Progress-Journal/README.md

 ## Homework 1

-[Here](files/hw1.html) is “Data Visualization and Google Trends on Three Different Measures from Turkey” using R !
+[Here](files/hw1.html) is “Data Visualization and Google Trends on Three Different Measures from Turkey” in R !

 ## Homework 2

-[Here](files/Homework2.html) is “Time Series Regression for Predicting Macroeconomic Indicator: Purchase of Vehicles” using R !
+[Here](files/Homework2.html) is “Time Series Regression for Predicting Macroeconomic Indicator: Purchase of Vehicles” in R !

 ## Homework 3

-[Here](files/Homework3.html) is “Stationarity of Electricity Consumption Data in Turkey over 2016-2021 and Predictions of Daily Consumptions” using R !
+[Here](files/Homework3.html) is “Stationarity of Electricity Consumption Data in Turkey over 2016-2021 and Predictions of Daily Consumptions” in R !

 ## Homework 4

-[Here](files/Homework_4_5.html) is “Decomposition of Trendyol Sales Project Data” using R !
+[Here](files/Homework_4_5.html) is “Decomposition of Trendyol Sales Project Data” in R !

 ## Final Project

-[Here](files/Project_Report.html) is “Trendyol Sales Predictions” using R !
+[Here](files/Project_Report.html) is “Trendyol Sales Predictions” in R !